tonykhaov/dotfiles/README.md

 # Installation

+1. Signin with App store GUI first!

 1. Open your terminal and run these command lines:

 ```
 cd ~/Downloads/dotfiles-main && chmod u+x ./install.sh && ./install.sh
 ```

+---

+I highly recommend you to not run ./install.sh as installation is synchronous.
+If you want to save time you can run shell scripts inside install.sh individually.

 2. Terminal: